-It involves talking to students at open days, conferences, or any other social events where Work the World are promoting what they do.
-I help explain about Work the World’s various destinations, and what other Midwifery students can expect to experience - although I’ve got a better understanding of what Medical and Nursing students get up to now!
+It involves talking to students at open days, conferences, or any other social events where Work the World is promoting what they do.
+I help explain Work the World’s various destinations, and what other Midwifery students can expect to experience - although I’ve got a better understanding of what Medical and Nursing students get up to now!

-Even if i’m not at conferences and open days, I’ll receive emails from local students - Bradford University for example - and am happy to answer any of their questions.
+Even if I’m not at conferences and open days, I’ll receive emails from local students - Bradford University for example - and am happy to answer any of their questions.

 What advice would you give to Midwifery students thinking of taking their overseas elective with Work the World?

 On a more serious note, I’d advise preparing for procedures and events that you wouldn't normally see in the UK - Obstetric emergencies for example.
 These might include high levels of maternal and neonatal mortality.
 Obviously, there’s no way to prepare yourself fully for this - but being aware of it before you leave and building your mental resilience will help lessen the shock.

 We offer Midwifery placements across Africa, Latin America and Asia.
 For more information on what you can expect on the wards, what exactly a Village Healthcare Experience is, and where you can go, head to our Midwifery page.

 For more stories from students who have taken their Midwifery placement in Ghana, head to Student Reviews.